scottraio/plum/README.md

 ```

 ### Plum Models
-A plum model represents the "database" of a Plum application.
+Plum models represent the "database" of a Plum application.
-It is a collection of data, that's been vectorized with an embedding func, that can be queried by plum tools.
+They take source data, vectorize it, and store it in a vector store.
+Once trained, they can be queried to return results.

 ```go
 Model{